MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 - [Be enabled in Azure Active Directory](create-users-assign-online-security-roles.md#create-a-user-account).
 - Have an active Office 365 license in a plan that includes Teams.
 See [Licensing and restrictions](#licensing-and-restrictions).
-- Be a member of the environment's [security group](control-user-access.md#create-a-security-group-and-add-members-to-the-security-group).
+- Be a member of the Microsoft Teams team.

 ### Conceptual model